Fairies live on the edge of the forest, deep within the forest, or at the bottom of your garden in the areas that most people don’t think to look.

 They live among the low growing strawberries or near the thistles where humans without gloves don’t like to weed.

-Fairy houses can be the inside of a hollowed out tree trunk, a grove of shrubbery–often referred to as “The Hollow”–or between the crevices of a stack of rocks.
+Fairy houses can be found inside a hollowed-out tree trunk, a grove of shrubbery–often referred to as “The Hollow”–or between the crevices of a stack of rocks.
 This is why you should never just stick your hand in a hole you find in the woods!
-Fairies do not bite, but they can paint your hand with liquids that make your skin break out.
+Fairies do not bite, but its said they can paint your hand with liquids that make your skin break out.

-Another great fairy house is simply to take a terracotta flower pot and set it upside down.
-Be sure you use real terracotta and not the plastic stuff.
-You could paint it–using only natural dyes, of course, or check out “Fairy Houses,” by Barry Kane for a lot of creative ideas.
+Another great way to create a fairy house is to simply use a terracotta flower pot and set it upside down leaving a space for them to enter and exit.
+Be sure you use real terracotta and not plastic pots.
+To enhance the decorum use a paint made from natural dyes!
+For fun, check out “Fairy Houses,” by Barry Kane for a lot of creative ideas.